ryancomia/sc-exercise/react/README.md

         $ kubectl get ingress

-Finally to verify if the app works, go over to your browser: smartcow.local/
+Finally to verify the app. head over to your browser:

+         smartcow.local/